 Individuals can choose to open a Central Bank PPF account to mobilise their idle funds or set aside a portion of their income to develop a corpus for the future.
 However, individuals must familiarise themselves with this savings scheme to deftly capitalise on it, and optimise their benefits.

-The eligibility criteria for Central Bank of India Public PF account, as per the PPF Act guidelines, are –
+The eligibility criteria for the Central Bank of India Public PF account, as per the PPF Act guidelines, are–

 Apart from these specifications, a single individual cannot hold joint PPF accounts.